BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus.md

 # Running Nexus

-If you wish to quickly try out Nexus, we provide a [public sandbox](#using-the-public-sandbox).
-For a more in-depth test-drive of Nexus on your machine, we recommend the [Docker Swarm approach](#recommended-docker-swarm).
-For a production deployment on your in-house or cloud infrastructure, please refer to our [deployment guide](#on-premise-cloud-deployment).
+If you wish to quickly try out Nexus, we provide a @ref:[public sandbox](#using-the-public-sandbox).
+For a more in-depth test-drive of Nexus on your machine, we recommend the @ref:[Docker Swarm approach](#recommended-docker-swarm).
+For a production deployment on your in-house or cloud infrastructure, please refer to our @ref:[deployment guide](#on-premise-cloud-deployment).

 ## Using the public sandbox